If you feel like you don’t have enough time to do everything you want to do, maybe it’s time to check-in with your time management skills.

 44. Work from home and avoid the daily commute.

-45. Many employers now offer direct deposit.
+Many employers now offer direct deposit.
 If yours does, then be sure and take advantage of it and save yourself from a number of trips to the bank.

 By listing your tasks in order of importance, you can make sure that you finish all of your most important tasks during the day.

 49. Learn to speed read.

-50. Use Windows hibernation feature to avoid the slowdown of exiting and restarting Windows.
+If you’re a Windows user, use Windows hibernation feature to avoid the slowdown of exiting and restarting Windows.

 Or maybe, consider switching to Mac as there’re plenty of Advantages You Probably Don’t Know About Switching To Mac From PC.